-Curly Endive is also known as Chicory, or Curly Chicory is a bitter green that can add texture and flavor to a number of dishes.
-As hearty green is related to endive and escarole, it is mostly enjoyed in salads or sauteed as its other leafy daisy family plants.
+Curly Endive, also known as Chicory, or Curly Chicory, is a bitter green that can add texture and flavor to several dishes.
+As hearty green is related to Endive and escarole, it is mainly enjoyed in salads or sauteed as its other green daisy family plants.

 How to buy, prep and store

 When buying Endive, like most leafy green, look for the heads with deep-green outer leaves, not wilted, and no signs of browning on the stem.
 The curly leaves and narrow stems are edible.
 They can be cut into bite-size for salads.

 Storing is easy!
 Always keep in a plastic bag in the refrigerator drawer.
 Washing!
 All leafy vegetables must be washed and dry thoroughly.
 Washing leafy greens under running water is a great idea.
 A quick soak in a vinegar-water solution is also recommended to remove unwanted debris or germs.